jakobzhao/geog595/02_cyber/readme.md

 * Andrew Feenberg,“Democratic [originally “Subversive”] Rationalization: Technology, Power, and Democracy,” revised version of an article in Inquiry, 35 (1992), pp. 301–322.
 Reprinted by permission of Taylor & Francis.

-* Emmanuel G. Mesthene,“Technology and Wisdom,” from Technology and Social Change, ed.
-Emmanuel G. Mesthene (Indianapolis: Bobbs-Merrill Inc., 1967), pp. 57–62.“I. Social Change,”“II.Values,”“III.
-Economic and Political Organization,” and “IV.
-Conclusion,” from Emmanuel G. Mesthene, “Some General Implications of the Research of the Harvard University Program on Technology and Society,” Technology and Culture, 10/4 (Oct.
-1969), pp. 489–490, 495–501, 507–511, 513, abridged.
+* Emmanuel G. Mesthene.
+1967.
+The Social Impacts of Technological Changes.
 Published by The Johns Hopkins University Press on behalf of the Society for the History of Technology.

+* Ash, J., Kitchin, R. and Leszczynski, A., 2018.
+Digital turn, digital geographies?.
+Progress in Human Geography, 42(1), pp.25-43.

+* Hinchliffe, S., 1996.
+Technology, power, and space—the means and ends of geographies of technology.
+Environment and Planning D: Society and Space, 14(6), pp.659-682.

 ## Deliverables